MITgcm/MITgcm/doc/getting_started/getting_started.rst

     -  “mods” directories in the order given (e.g., will use copy of file located in DIR1 instead of DIR2)

-    -  Packages either explicitly specified or included by default (in the order given)
+    -  Packages either explicitly specified or included by default

-    -  Packages included due to package dependencies (in the order that that package dependencies are parsed)
+    -  Packages included due to package dependencies

     -  The “standard dirs” (which may have been specified by the ``-standarddirs`` option below)